Malcolm Roberts (politician): Antisemitism

-United Nations

-Roberts believes that the United Nations is a threat to the Australian way of life: "Australian values and way of life are also at risk from insidious institutions such as the unelected swill that is the United Nations.
-Australia must leave the UN.
-We need an OzExit."
-He states that the UN is "destroying Australia’s sovereignty through deals such as Agenda 21".

-International banking
+Roberts has promoted "a string of conspiracy theories laced with antisemitic tropes, including the continued use of "globalist parasites" and claiming climate change was driven by policies "cabal" of "the major banking families in the world."
+He was condemned by Jewish leaders for sharing the antisemitic Freedom for Humanity mural on Twitter in 2024.

-In 135-page document titled Why?
+In a 135-page document titled Why?
 Motives Driving Climate Fraud, Roberts states that international bankers (the Rothschilds, Goldman Sachs, the Rockefellers and the Warburg family) are surreptitiously trying to gain global control through environmentalism.
 In the document, Roberts cites Eustace Mullins, the American anti-Semite and Holocaust denier who claimed that international banks and the US Federal Reserve were part of a Jewish conspiracy to introduce global socialism.

-Roberts rejects the assertion that he is an anti-Semite, noting that two of the founders of the Galileo Movement were Jewish, and stated that "I respect and admire the Jews".
+Roberts rejects the assertion that he is an anti-Semite, noting that two of the founders of the climate science denial Galileo Movement were Jewish, and stated that "I respect and admire the Jews".

+Bondi Beach attack

+In 2026, Roberts was widely condemned for refusing to rule out suggestions the 2025 Bondi Beach shooting was a "false flag" event and for using an antisemitic trope to claim "globalist parasites" had hijacked the United States government.